+What will we do?
 What will success look like?
 How are we tracking?
+1.3.
+Sense of community We provide a Small Wins Fund that provides seed funding for community projects of up to \$2,000.
 In the first year, the fund will be established and criteria set, with the first round of funding disbursed.
 Further disbursement will occur in years 2, 3 and 4.
 Each year, the Council will set an area of interest that it wants to target funding.
 A new Grants and Sponsorship Policy was endorsed by Council in May 2024.
+1.4.
+Care for the community We will deliver the Community and Recreation Hub and will invest in ensuring that programs are accessible and available to all in our community.
 From the day the Community and Recreation Hub opens, a range of sporting and community activities will be subsidised to enable participation across our community.
 Wulanda Community and Recreation Hub was opened to the public in December 2022.
-Since opening, mechanisms have been put in place to monitor performance with a focus on further activation of the facility. learning' community By the end of the Strategic Plan period at least one new university degree course and two new pathways through TAFE and an university have been delivered.
+Since opening, mechanisms have been put in place to monitor performance with a focus on further activation of the facility.
+1.5.
+Becoming an 'earning and learning' community We will work with TAFE and our universities to create tertiary pathways that do not currently exist.
+By the end of the Strategic Plan period at least one new university degree course and two new pathways through TAFE and an university have been delivered.
 Council continues to advocate to the State Government on the importance of tertiary pathways in the region.
-The City of Mount Gambier works proactively with the University of South Australia Mount Gambier campus to continue to cultivate accessibility, innovation and engagement within the community.
-In the first year, the fund will be established and criteria set, with the first round of funding disbursed.
-Further disbursement will occur in years 2, 3 and 4.
-Each year, the Council will set an area of interest that it wants to target funding.
-From the day the Community and Recreation Hub opens, a range of sporting and community activities will be subsidised to enable participation across our community.
-Iearning' community By the end of the Strategic Plan period at least one new university degree course and two new pathways through TAFE and an university have
+The City of Mount Gambier works proactively with the University of South Australia Mount Gambier campus to continue to cultivate accessibility, innovation and